MateusRosario/BallsCollisionSimulation/README.md

 the movements and collisions.
 Afterwards, I added the gravity effect to the balls.

+- You can see a deployed version here **https://mateusrosario.github.io/BallsCollisionSimulation/**

 ![img.png](img.png)

 Drag mouse to move throughout the space, and use mouse wheel to zoom out or in.